About the WINS program

 The Women in IT Networking at SC (WINS) program is a three year program funded by the National Science Foundation* and DOE/ESnet.
 It was developed as a means for addressing the prevalent gender gap that exists in Information Technology (IT) particularly in the fields of network engineering and high performance computing (HPC).
 It was originally introduced as a pilot program** in November 2015 at the SC15 conference in Austin, Texas.
 The program enables five talented early to mid-career women from diverse regions of the U.S. research and education community IT field to participate in the ground-up construction of SCinet, one of the fastest and most advanced computer networks in the world.
 WINS is a joint effort between the Energy Sciences Network (ESnet), the Keystone Initiative for Network Based Education and Research (KINBER), and University Corporation for Atmospheric Research (UCAR).

-SCinet, the Supercomputing Conference’s (SC) dedicated high-performance research network and backbone of information and communication, is seeking qualified female U.S. candidates in their early to mid-career to join the SCinet volunteer workforce for SC17.
+SCinet, the Supercomputing Conference’s (SC) dedicated high-performance research network and backbone of information and communication, will be seeking qualified female U.S. candidates in their early to mid-career to join the SCinet volunteer workforce for SC18 as part of the WINS Program.
 Selected candidates will receive full travel support and mentoring by well-known engineering experts in the research and education community.

 SCinet provides an ideal "apprenticeship" opportunity for engineers and technologists looking for direct access to the most cutting-edge network hardware and software, while working side by side with the world’s leading network and software engineers, and the top network technology vendors.